SagarBansal7/iOS-Application-Solution-Firms/README.md

 ![Image3](https://user-images.githubusercontent.com/37155988/92641670-142d5280-f2ad-11ea-8522-f7a26023bf1f.png)

+<div align="center">(Here in each graph, x-axis represents the number of screenshots, y-axis represents the number of applications, and color varies by the weighted average of ratings per application/app (Red being the lowest and Blue being the highest).)</div>

 #### Category Growth Potential

 Under the assumption that most users rate their apps within a few months since download, we calculated the ratio of the number of ratings for the most recent version of the app to the total number of ratings (please refer to the Methodology section for details on the assumptions).
 A higher ratio indicates that the application or category is continuing to grow its user base, thus representing potential for future investment.
 App categories such as Utilities (0.11), Lifestyle (0.1156) and Education (0.10) show the highest user growth ratio.
 However, these categories are generally relatively new to the mobile app ecosystem, therefore they likely have only one version, which they never updated, or they just launched, driving a high percent of ratings on the newest version.
 Excluding these categories, the highest growth genres are Games, Reference, Weather, Shopping, Photos and Videos.
 Note that Reference, Weather and Shopping are also among the top 5 by app usage, solidifying the recommendation that they are prioritized by app developers.